Copyleaks/plagiarism-report/README.md

 ## Prerequisites

-The report is in js only and is an angularJs directive.
-The report uses the following third party libraries:
- * angular
- * angular-animate
- * angular-aria
- * angular-chart.js
- * angular-loading-bar
- * angular-material
- * angular-moment
- * angular-route
- * angular-sanitize
- * angular-ui-notification
- * angular-ui-validate
- * chart.js
- * jquery
- * underscore

 In order to run the demo you will need to have Node.js and npm installed on your system.
 If you are not interested in running the demo you can skip this.